 Submission of the manuscript

-The manuscript must be accompanied by a letter signed by all the authors, authorizing its publication, stating that it is unpublished and that it was not, or is being submitted for publication in another periodical.
+The manuscript must be accompanied by a letter signed by the correspondent author, authorizing its publication, stating that it is unpublished and that it was not or is being submitted for publication in another periodical.
+The other authors will receive an email to communicate about the submission and if they do not agree with the submission, they must get in contact as soon as possible with the Editor-in-Chief.

-All persons designated as authors must respond for the authorship of the manuscript and have participated sufficiently in the work to assume public responsibility for its content.
-Authorship credit must be reported using CRediT (Contributor Roles Taxonomy) – CASRAI attribution (https://casrai.org/credit/) that including 14 roles which can be used to describe each contributor’s specific contribution to the scholarly output.
+All people designated as authors must respond for the authorship of the manuscript and have participated sufficiently in the work to assume public responsibility for its content.
+Authorship credit must be reported using CRediT (Contributor Roles Taxonomy) – CASRAI attribution (https://casrai.org/credit/) that including 14 roles which can be used to describe each contributor’s specific contribution to the scholarly output, which are:

 • Conceptualization – Ideas; formulation or evolution of overarching research goals and aims.